ccrownhill/riscv_cpu/rtl/README.md

 * Smaller co-authoring edits:
 	* added immediate encoding for U-type instructions to `SignExtend`
 	* worked together with rest of Team to debug our code and run the tests

+## Orlan Forshaw (ManofRenown)
+Main Modules:
+SignExtend.sv:
+	This was almost entirely my own work.
+It involved handling the 5 instruction types we were going to be using and forming a 32 bit immediate value from the decoding of the instruction word.
+There were 5 cases where immediates where formed differently.
+Namely I S B J U Instruction types.
+These all formed the immediate from different bits of the word which needed to be concatenated together.
+The sign extending was achieved by repeating the most significant bit of the immediate an appropriate amount of times to form a 32 bit value.
+This value is then outputted by the module.
+		Note: I was not aware at the start that we would be using U instructions so this was implemented by Constantin.
+Lab 4: I made the Program Counter
+	this was used in Lab 4 but could not be imported to the larger coursework as a whole unfortunately.

+Other Contributions:
+	I generated the final excel diagrams which demonstrate the expected values of the distributions.
+This required calculating the frequency of each value between 0 and 255 and then plotting these as line graphs.
+I also created the section of the README with links and brief descriptions of these images.
+		NOTE: Constantins script to convert the data into one long column was very helpful in doing this.

+	I also created a formatting script <TabRemove.py> which is to help keep formatting consistent across the project.
+This script takes in any number of files as arguments and then formats them so that no tab characters are used in the whole document.
+It also removes all trailing whitespace and replaces any instances of leading 4 spaces with leading 2 spaces as this was the formatting the team agreed upon.